-Orkney has around 570 miles of coastline and it’s full of cliffs, caves, beaches and bays.
+Orkney's coastline is full of cliffs, caves, beaches and bays.

-We almost didn’t include this one because, well, it’s our favourite!
-Keep walking south past Yesnaby Castle and you’ll eventually come to this delicate-looking, dramatic sea stack.
+Keep walking south past Yesnaby Castle and you’ll eventually come to this delicate, dramatic sea stack.
 Readers of a certain vintage might remember it from an advert in the 1990s when a car was placed on top of it.
 North Gaulton is one of those special Orkney locations that you’ll probably have all to yourself, and the surrounding cliffs provide the ideal viewing point.

-If you’re visiting these locations or any stretch of coastline around the islands, remember to take care close to cliff edges.
+Remember, if you’re visiting these locations or any stretch of coastline around the islands, take extra care close to cliff edges.
 The ground can be loose, and wet and windy conditions can be dangerous.
 Always watch where you’re going and never get too close to the edge.

 Come and experience Orkney for yourself – plan your trip and seach for your ideal accommodation.